A Pledge from the Heart and Peace for a Donor Family

 A life of service continues

 Chris had no idea the impact he would make on families across the country when he signed his license.
-Through his pledge, Chris saved the lives of his lung and liver recipients, and enhanced the lives of many more through his gifts of corneas, bone and skin to Heartland Lions Eye Banks and Midwest Transplant Network (MTN).
+Through his pledge, Chris saved the lives of his lung and liver recipients, and enhanced the lives of many more through his gifts of corneas, bone and skin to Saving Sight and Midwest Transplant Network (MTN).

 Just as important, he helped provide hope in the midst of his family’s grieving process.
 “Donation was a healing experience,” remarked Cheryl.
 “Since I didn’t get to talk to him right before he died, and there were no final words, this was the last thing I could do for him.
 It was really rewarding to feel like I could carry something out he would have wanted.”